 Most likely, you get a mom whose milk supply slowly begins to fail.
 What’s worse, she probably won’t have a sleeping baby to show for it, either!

 While newborns can have ONE 4 or 5-hour stretch in a 24-hour period between feedings, that’s about all that most newborns and their moms can handle.
 ONE.

 What About Formula-Fed Babies?
 Will The Jassey Way Work For Babies Who Are Exclusively Formula-Fed?

-In my experience, many 6-month old babies who are exclusively formula-fed can to go 8 hours or more without feeding.
-This is simply due to the fact that formula is harder for baby’s tummy to digest, and so it tends to stay in baby’s system longer, making baby feel fuller for longer periods of time.
+In my experience, many 6-month old babies who are exclusively formula-fed can go 8 hours or more without feeding.
+This is simply due to the fact that formula is harder for baby’s tummy to digest, and so it tends to stay in baby’s system longer.
+This makes baby feel fuller for longer periods of time.

 But What About the Jasseys’ 90% Success Rate?